-When it comes to digital marketing it’s important to track and analyze everything that your customers do and how they interact with your website and ads.
-Before now, the best way to track user activity was through Google Analytics however as many people are starting to realize, there is some data that Google Analytics just can’t track, and this can skew results.
+When it comes to digital marketing it’s important to track and analyse everything that your customers do and how they interact with your website and ads.
+Before now, the best way to track user activity was through Google Analytics however as many people are starting to realise, there is some data that Google Analytics just can’t track, and this can skew results.
 That’s where Facebook Analytics comes in.

 In the words of Facebook, it’s new analytics tool is “people-first analytics for an omnichannel world” and should make it easier to track their customer’s activity more accurately.
 In this article, we’ll be giving a brief introduction to Facebook Analytics and how you can use it to improve your business.

 Join us as we explore the foundations of Facebook Analytics, learn how to leverage its capabilities to make data-backed decisions, and discover the actionable steps you can take to optimize your Facebook presence.
 Let’s dive into this world of data-driven marketing and unlock the true power of Facebook Analytics!